plentymarkets/docs-raw/plentyInterface/EventProcedures.md

 ## Services<a name="eventprocedures_eventprocedures_services"></a>
 ### EventProceduresService<a name="eventprocedures_services_eventproceduresservice"></a>

-This service class offers the possibility to register a procedure class and method that can be called by plentymarkets event procedures.
+The EventProcedureService class offers the possibility to register a procedure class and method that can be called by plentymarkets event procedures.

 #### Namespace